Welcome to Livorno port guide!

 - At the beautiful Piazza della Signoria square dominated by the imposing Palazzo Vecchio, you can see a replica of Michelangelo’s David, and the statues of the great artists of Florence.

 - The 13th-century Cathedral of Santa Maria del Fiore (Cattedrale di Santa Maria del Fiore) located in Piazza del Duomo is definitely the most striking structure in Florence with its red-tiled Dome – the symbol of Florence.
-The Cathedral is absolutely majestic and in addition to enjoying its external beauties, it is worth visiting the Cathedral’s interior and climb to the Dome to enjoy an incredible panoramic view of the city.
+The Cathedral is absolutely majestic and in addition to enjoying its external beauties, it is worth visiting the Cathedral’s interior and climbing to the Dome to enjoy an incredible panoramic view of the city.

 - Basilica of Santa Maria Novella is a remarkable 15th-century basilica and the city’s main Dominican church featuring famous frescoes by Gothic and Renaissance masters.